 Hoodoos—mushroom-shaped pillars of rock that have been carved into unusual formations by centuries of wind and rain—can be seen 18 kilometres (11 mi.) southeast on Hwy.
 10. Because of their fragile nature, climbing these formations is not permitted.

 Another nearby remarkable natural site is Horseshoe Canyon, 17 kilometres (11 mi.) southwest on Hwy.
-9. Deriving its name from its horseshoe shape, the canyon is in an area of badlands amidst the Alberta prairies.
+9. Deriving its name from its horseshoe shape, the canyon is in an area of badlands in the Alberta prairies.
 Viewpoints provide opportunities to survey multicolored canyon walls and unusual rock formations.

 A natural amphitheater is the site in early July for 9 days of performances of The Canadian Badlands Passion Play.
 In a setting closely resembling the Holy Land, a cast of 150 and a 100-voice choir relate the life of Christ; phone (403) 823-2001 or (888) 823-2001.